xinyuzc/PABBO/README.md

 # Overview
-This is the code repository for paper PABBO: Preferential Amortized Black-Box Optimization accepted to ICLR 2025 by Xinyu Zhang, Daolang Huang, Samuel Kaski, and Julien Martinelli.
+This is the code repository for paper *PABBO: Preferential Amortized Black-Box Optimization* accepted to ICLR 2025 by Xinyu Zhang, Daolang Huang, Samuel Kaski, and Julien Martinelli.
+The paper can be found [here](https://arxiv.org/abs/2503.00924).

 # Setup
 1. Install dependencies using the requirements.txt: